+(2a) As an alternative to establishing the eligible costs as provided for in paragraph 2, the maximum amount of aid for a project can be established on the basis of the competitive selection process as required by paragraph 4.

 3. The investment shall be located in areas where there is no infrastructure of the same category (either basic broadband or NGA network) and where no such infrastructure is likely to be developed on commercial terms within three years from the moment of publication of the planned aid measure, which shall also be verified through an open public consultation.

 4. The aid shall be allocated on the basis of an open, transparent and non-discriminatory competitive selection process respecting the principle of technology neutrality.